top of page

 My research is in the broad areas of social inequality and social movements.
 More recently, I have begun to focus on higher education.
 As a leading scholar in the areas of gender, my projects examine the contentious nature of the politics of gender, caste, and class issues surrounding rights – the management and control of resources such as water and land and access to health care specifically the politics of HIV preventionTopics I study include: state, state power, development and globalization, social movements (including transnational movements), gender and its intersections with race, caste and class.
 Special interest on India/South Asia.
 Much of my work adopts a global focus and draws attention to the ways in which disadvantaged groups, particularly in the non-western world, engage in daily resistances and collective protests to demand rights.

-As the Butler Chair and Director of the Butler Center, I pursue research in the area of higher education that is focused on leadership, inclusive excellence, and faculty satisfaction.
+I pursue research in the area of higher education that is focused on leadership, inclusive excellence, and faculty satisfaction.
 Some of this work has emerged from participating and leading the data analysis in the COACHE working groups convened by the Purdue’s Office of the Provost in 2016.
 I continued this work on post-tenure careers of faculty as the 2017-18 College of Liberal Arts Dean’s Faculty Fellow.
+Currently, I continue to study faculty career trajectories, leadership, promotion processes, and equity.

 ________________________________________________________________________________